ojaswiat/velocity/README.md

 ---

-Built with ♥️ using Nuxt, Bun, and modern web technologies.
+Built with ♥️ using Nuxt, Bun, Supabase, and modern web technologies.